Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 1. Set the environment variables.

-1. Create an instance of the Azure Cosmos DB Core (SQL) API.
+1. Create an instance of Azure Cosmos DB for NoSQL.

 ### Clone the repository